sysprog21/vwifi/README.md

 --- 10.0.0.3 ping statistics ---
 4 packets transmitted, 0 received, 100% packet loss, time 3053ms
 ```
-You can adjust the content of your blacklist and load it into vwifi anytime.
+You can adjust the content of your denylist and load it into vwifi anytime.

-If you want to unset the blocklist in vwifi, simply add the option `-c` with vwifi-tool
+If you want to unset the denylist in vwifi, simply add the option `-c` with vwifi-tool
 ```
 $ ./vwifi-tool -c
 ```
 You'll see the following output
 ```
 vwifi status : live
-Unset blocklist for vwifi...
+Unset denylist for vwifi...
-Configuring blocklist for vwifi...
+Configuring denylist for vwifi...
-Message from vwifi: vwifi has received your blocklist
+Message from vwifi: vwifi has received your denylist
 ```
 ## Testing environment (virtio)
 Below is our testing environment with virtio feature: